apache/incubator-kie-kogito-examples/process-decisions-quarkus/README.md

 ## Description

-This is an example project that shows the usage of decisions within processes.
+This is a straight-through process (STP) example intended to orchestrate business decisions using BPMN.
 Decisions can be expressed in different domains or assets, such as DMN and DRL.
 The focus here is to show how to integrate decisions in an embedded way using Business Rule Task where they must be deployed together with the process, in the same application.
 All assets(bpmn, dmn, drl) must be under the [resources](src/main/resources/).

 This example covers the following items:

+* Straight-through process (no state persistence)
 * DMN to define a decision service
 * DRL to define rules decision service
 * How to integrate the process with decisions using Business Rule Task
+* Kogito Runtime Tools Quarkus extension to leverage the Management Console during dev time

 ### The Traffic Process example: